Running down the corridor at Delhi University, being chased by friends, I bumped

 Don’t get me wrong here; Siddharth is a gem

 of a person.
-Well settled, and polite.
+He is perfect for me on paper.
+Well settled and polite.
 His family had known ours forever.

 Their offer for a nuptial wasn’t to be rejected.
 But something was missing.
 As

-much as I tried to convince myself everything was fine.
+much as I tried to convince myself that everything was fine.
 And somewhere, meeting

-Pratap, someone who knew the carefree person I was in school, made me feel free
+Pratap, someone who knew the person I was in school with, made me feel free

 again.
 I wanted to feel that way.
 But Heer was right.
 He should not get the wrong